-See http://perl6.org/ for links to much more information about Perl 6, including documentation, example code, tutorials, reference materials, specification documents, and other supporting resources.
-Rakudo Star also contains a draft of a Perl 6 book -- see
+See for links to much more information about Perl 6, including documentation, example code, tutorials, reference materials, specification documents, and other supporting resources.
+Rakudo Star also contains a draft of a Perl 6 book -- see in the release tarball.

 Rakudo Star releases are created on a monthly cycle or as needed in response to important bug fixes or improvements.
 The next planned release of Rakudo Star will be on August 24, 2010.

 For questions, contact Perl Foundation Public Relations at email@example.com.